what is civil construction?

-They can choose the fields of municipal engineers, chief civil engineers, structural engineers, construction engineers, water supply distribution engineers, or even transport engineers.
+They can choose the fields of municipal engineering, chief civil engineering, structural engineering, construction engineering, water supply distribution engineering, or even transport engineering.

 They also have to evaluate and monitor the projects and are responsible for ensuring the quality of materials and project structures.

 There are many tasks performed in the industry, including the planning, creation, and maintenance of public infrastructure.

 Anything that will make the lives of people easier.